bloominstituteoftechnology/web_guided_project_0_1_intro_web_dev/lesson_plan.md

 - Hey there.
 INFINITE POWER, FUN, PEP TALK
 - This video is split into parts
 - There are "side videos" you can watch
-- What are we building, demo
+- What are we building, demo, HTML & CSS & JS in action!
 - Project setup
   - Download this html doc
   - Open file in Chrome. **1- SIDE VIDEO install Chrome**